gaucho1978/BACCAble/README.md

 ## Firmware notes

-Note1: The parameters array is customizable ,It resides in global_variabes.c. (search for uds_params_array array)
+Note1: The parameters array is customizable

 This is the structure of each element: